 Facilitators of the program are health educators, nurses, and counselors.
 The goal is to help families feel comfortable communicating about the difficult subject of sexuality.

-The youth program is 8 hours long and is typically divided into two or three shorter sessions and held at the same location throughout the week.
-Healthy snacks and/or dinner are provided during each session.
-Kids must be present for all classes in the series to complete the program.
+This 8-hour youth program is typically divided into two or three shorter sessions that will be held at the same location throughout the week.
+Healthy snacks are provided during each session.
+Participants must be present for all classes in the series to complete the program.
 Those who complete the entire program will receive a $10 Target gift card.
-A consent form must be signed by a parent/adult caregiver on or before the first kid class for their child to attend.
+A consent form must be signed by a parent/adult caregiver on or before the first class.
 The consent form is included on the online registration form.

 IF YOU HAVE ALREADY REGISTERED, please click here to complete the consent form.